Understanding Trailer Tire Pressure

 Understanding Tire Pressure Ratings

-Tire pressure ratings are found in the trailer owner’s manual or the tire’s sidewall.
-Measured in pounds per square inch (PSI), these numbers indicate the maximum load the tires can safely carry.
-It’s important to note that trailer tires often require higher PSI than vehicle tires.
-This is because they carry heavy loads and need to maintain stability.
+Probably should have led with this section, honestly.
+Tire pressure ratings are found in your trailer owner’s manual and stamped on the tire’s sidewall.
+Measured in pounds per square inch (PSI), these numbers indicate the maximum safe load capacity.
+Trailer tires typically require significantly higher PSI than passenger vehicle tires—often 50-65 PSI versus 30-35 PSI for car tires.
+This is because trailer tires carry heavy loads and need to maintain stability without powered steering or suspension systems helping them.

 Factors Affecting Tire Pressure

-Temperature greatly affects tire pressure.
-As temperatures rise, the air inside the tires expands, increasing the pressure.
-Conversely, pressure drops when temperatures fall.
-A sudden temperature drop can cause underinflation, while a heatwave might lead to overinflation.
-Adjusting tire pressure according to temperature fluctuations helps avoid these issues.
+Temperature dramatically affects tire pressure.
+For every 10-degree Fahrenheit temperature change, tire pressure changes by approximately 1 PSI.
+As temperatures rise, air inside tires expands, increasing pressure.
+When temperatures drop, pressure decreases.
+A sudden cold snap can cause significant underinflation, while a summer heat wave might lead to overinflation.

 When to Check Tire Pressure